 Benefits amounted to \$195.2 million, \$94.0 million, and \$211.5 million for the years ended June 30, 2017, 2016 and 2015, respectively.
 In fiscal year 2017, benefits increased by \$101.2 million or 108%, when compared with the prior year balance, mainly as a result of the change in the pension cost (credit).
 In fiscal year 2017, the University recognized a pension cost of approximately \$42.7 million in accordance with GASB Statement No. 68 mainly as result of the \$210.0 million increase in the net pension liability, as previously explained in the Liabilities Section; meanwhile, in fiscal year 2016, it recognized a pension credit of approximately \$49.4 million which caused an increase in benefits of \$92.1 million, when compared to fiscal year 2016.
 In fiscal year 2016, benefits decreased by \$117.5 million or 56%, when compared with the prior year balance, mainly as a result of the change in the pension cost.
-In fiscal year 2016, the University recognized a pension credit of approximately \$49.4 million in accordance with GASB Statement No. 68 mainly as result of the \$307.3 million decrease in the net pension liability, as previously explained in the Liabilities Section; meanwhile, in fiscal year 2015, it recognized a pension cost of \$66.3 million which caused a reduction in benefits of \$115.7 million.
+In fiscal year 2016, the University recognized a pension credit of approximately \$49.4 million in accordance with GASB Statement No. 68 mainly as a result of the change in the pension cost.
+In fiscal year 2016, the University recognized a pension credit of approximately \$49.4 million in accordance with GASB Statement No. 68 mainly as result of the \$307.3 million decrease in the net pension liability, as previously explained in the Liabilities Section; meanwhile, it recognized a pension cost of \$66.3 million which caused a reduction in benefits of \$115.7 million.